Retargetable graphics: Picasso96

 Picasso96 is the RTG device driver library set used by the Picasso IV and other graphics boards.
 Its development was started in 1996 by Village Tronic, and it is compatible with CyberGraphX.
 Although the first releases were ridden with bugs and stability problems, by version 1.17 most issues with Picasso96 were corrected.
 Compatibility with CyberGraphX was also improved.

 Picasso96 was selected as the RTG standard for AmigaOS 4, at first released as a 68k binary in AmigaOS 4.0 pre-release, with a full PowerPC port following later in 2004 in the next OS update.
 AmigaOS 4.1 Final Edition (2014) integrated RTG functions directly into graphics.library.

 Supported graphic cards

-These graphic cards are supported by the Picasso96 system.
+These graphic cards are supported by the Picasso96 system available for 68K based Amiga systems:

+Supported graphic cards on PPC systems

-Picasso96 as used by AmigaOS 4 supports also Voodoo 3, Voodoo 4/5, and Radeon R100, R200, R300, R520 (X1000 Series), R700 (HD 4000 Series), HD 5000 (Evergreen) series, HD 6000 (Northern Islands) series, and HD 7000 (Southern Islands) series.
+Picasso96 as used by AmigaOS 4 supports also Voodoo 3, Voodoo 4/5, and Radeon R100, R200, R300, R520 (X1000 series), R700 (HD 4000 series), HD 5000 (Evergreen) series, HD 6000 (Northern Islands) series, and HD 7000 (Southern Islands) series.
 The RadeonHD AmigaOS 4 driver is created and maintained by Hans de Ruiter.
 Ongoing development of the driver for the AmigaOS platform being exclusively funded and owned by A-EON Technology Ltd.

 In 2017, rights on the Picasso96 system for classic 68K Amiga Systems were bought by Individual Computers (iComp). iComp added features such as screen dragging in version 3.0.0 and multi-monitor support in version 3.1.0 (Amiga OCS/ECS/AGA screen and RTG screen active at the same time).